Everything about the SPA and its accessories...

 Sleeping on the stomach is the most stressful position for the back and neck.
 Their doctors may advise patients to avoid stomach sleeping if they have certain spinal conditions or after spinal surgery.

-If sleeping or resting on the stomach is preferred, the pillow should be relatively flat or the head should rest directly on the mattress so that the head and neck are not strained.
+If sleeping or resting on the stomach is preferred, the pillow should be relatively flat or the head should rest directly on the mattress so that the head and neck not to strain.
 In this position, it is often best to place another relatively flat pillow under the abdomen or pelvis to help the lower back maintain its natural alignment.

 See Ten tips for improving posture and ergonomics